SeaJag/webScan/README.md

 # Context

-Web application scanner searching for common security vulnerabilities such as SQL injections, XSS flaws, and CSRF flaws (checking for the presence of a token, for example).
-Generate a report showing the vulnerability (the input) as well as recommendations for patching the flaws.
+WebScan is a web application scanner searching for common security vulnerabilities as SQL injections, XSS flaws, and LFI injection.
+WebScan Generate a PDF report showing the vulnerability (the input) as well and the recommendations for patching the vulnerabilities.

 # Fonctionnement du programme :